SmartMortgage

 2

-Like all bank mortgage insurance, RBC is the beneficiary — not your family.
+Like all bank mortgage insurance, RBC is the beneficiary.
+Not your family.
 The death benefit pays off the mortgage directly, giving your family no flexibility.

 3